- Instruction Year: 2024

 You must file an Iowa return if...

-Note to married couples: Incomes of both spouses must be included when determining who must file.
+Note to married couples filing jointly: Incomes of both spouses must be included when determining who must file.

 c.
-You were claimed as a dependent on another personβs Iowa return and had Iowa taxable income of $5,000 or more.
+You were claimed as a dependent on another personβs Iowa return and had Iowa taxable income (IA 1040, line 4) of $5,000 or more.
+Note: You do not need to add the items listed above to IA 1040, line 4 in determination of this filing requirement.

 d.
 You were in the military service with Iowa shown as your legal residence even though stationed outside of Iowa unless you are below the income thresholds above.
 For information about military spouses, see Tax Responsibilities of Military Personnel.